xmartlabs/fountain/README.md

 ```

 1. **pagedList:** A changing data stream of type `T` represented as a [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata) of a [`PagedList`](https://developer.android.com/reference/android/arch/paging/PagedList).
-1. **networkState:** A stream that notifies network state changes, such as when a new page started loading (and hence you can show a spinner in the UI).
+1. **networkState:** A stream that notifies network state changes, such as when a new page started loading (so you can show a spinner in the UI).
 1. **refresh:** A refresh function, to refresh all data.
 1. **refreshState:** A stream that notifies the status of the refresh request.
 1. **retry:** A retry function to execute if something failed.

-Basically, you could manage all data stream with a `Listing` component, which is awesome!
+Basically, you could manage all data streams with a `Listing` component, which is awesome!
 It's really flexible and useful to display the paged list entities and reflect the network status changes in the UI.

 Fountain provides two ways to generate a `Listing` component from paged services:
 1. **Network support:** Provides a `Listing` based on a service that uses Retrofit and RxJava.
 Note entities won't be saved in memory nor disk.
-1. **Cache + Network support:** Provides a `Listing` with cache support using for service based on Retrofit and RxJava, and a [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) for caching the data.
+1. **Cache + Network support:** Provides a `Listing` with cache support using a service based on Retrofit and RxJava, and a [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) for caching the data.
-We recommend you to use [Room](https://developer.android.com/topic/libraries/architecture/room) to provide the `DataSource`, because it will be easier.
+We recommend you use [Room](https://developer.android.com/topic/libraries/architecture/room) to provide the `DataSource`, because it will be easier.
 However, you could use any other `DataSource`.

 ## Download